idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/sinks.md

 extract fluid at a given rate, and therefore in a simulation that includes, the same sink multiplied by fluid enthalpy should be applied to the temperature variable.

 !alert warning
+When creating the points for the line sink, it is important to ensure that every element the line passes through contains at least one (and ideally only one) point.
+When doing this, it is also important to keep in mind that Mesh displacement and adaptivity can affect the location and number of elements during the simulation.

+!alert warning
 When using the PorousFlow Dirac Kernels in conjunction with [`PorousFlowPorosity`](porosity.md) that depends on volumetric strain (`mechanical = true`) you should set `strain_at_nearest_qp = true` in your GlobalParams block.
 This ensures the nodal Porosity Material uses the volumetric strain at the Dirac quadpoint(s).
 Otherwise, a nodal Porosity Material evaluated at node $i$ in an element will attempt to use the $i^{th}$ member of volumetric strain, but volumetric strain will only be of size equal to the number of Dirac points in the element.